Efficiency, Feasibility, and Incentive-Awareness in Constrained Online Resource Allocation: : Misallocations Due to Agents' Strategic Behavior

-\end{lemma} \begin{proof} For any round $t \in \mE_\ell$, we bound the probability that the allocation based on reported utilities differs from that based on true values, even when reports are close to truthful.
+\end{lemma} \begin{proof} For any $t \in \mE_\ell$, we bound the probability that the allocation based on reported utilities differs from that based on true values, even when reports are close to truthful.
 Specifically, consider the event

-Such a mismatch can only happen if there exists a pair of indices $i \ne j$ whose true dual-adjusted values are very close -- within $\tfrac{2}{|\mE_\ell|}$ -- so that small deviations in reported utilities (bounded by $\tfrac{1}{|\mE_\ell|}$) are able to flip the argmax decision.
-We apply a union bound over all such pairs to upper bound this probability:
+Such a mismatch can only happen if there exists a pair of indices $i \ne j$ whose true dual-adjusted values are very close---within $\tfrac{2}{|\mE_\ell|}$---so that small deviations in reported utilities (bounded by $\tfrac{1}{|\mE_\ell|}$) are able to flip the argmax decision.
+We apply a Union Bound over all such pairs:

-where the second inequality comes from \Cref{assump:smooth costs}: Since it assumes that $\Law(\bm \lambda_\ell^\trans \bm c_{t,i})$ is uniformly upper bounded by $\epsilon_c$ where $\bm \lambda_\ell\in \bm \Lambda$, we know
+where the second inequality comes from \Cref{assump:smooth consumptions}: Since it assumes that $\Law(\bm \lambda_\ell^\trans \bm c_{t,i})$ is uniformly upper bounded by $\epsilon_c$ where $\bm \lambda_\ell\in \bm \Lambda$, we know